gearglow/ReptiliaWithATwist/The List.md

 "Okay, so music, then," Elysia finally said.
 "I at least need a song for the Weighing of the Wands, though if we can think of a good one for the broom race too I wouldn't say no."

 "What's that nickname your friends keep calling you?
 Heart-Breaker?"
 Lily asked.
-"Isn't that a Zeppelin song?"
+"Isn't that a Pat Benatar song?"

 "That's perfect!"
 James cried.